Srishti-1806/ArtExtract_proposal/ArtExtract_Mingchun/readme.md

 - train.py — The training pipeline for model optimization.

 - inference.py — Scripts for running inference on test data.

+#### Similarity Retrival Guidance
+This project provides a modular pipeline for performing similarity retrieval on painting images.
+The relevant directories and scripts are organized as follows:

+- retrival/ — Tools dedicated to similarity search and visualization.

+  - searching_tool.py — FAISS-based retrieval tool supporting embedding I/O, index building, Top-K search, re-ranking, and evaluation.
+  - viz_tool.py — Visualization utilities for displaying query results and retrieval outputs.
+- embedding.py — Extract embeddings from images using the Based-GAT Siamese encoder and save them to disk (embeddings.npy, ids.csv).

+- searching.ipynb — Interactive Jupyter notebook for experimenting with FAISS indices, running retrieval queries, and visualizing results.

 ### 6. Citations
 ```